military member sitting in a chair smiling

 Who Should Write a Buddy Statement?

-A buddy statement can be created by anyone that knows the Veteran and can serve as a dependable witness to their conditions.
+A buddy statement can be created by anyone who knows the Veteran and can serve as a dependable witness to their conditions.
 That is why the following individuals often write this letter:

 • Fellow service members